githubmave/Sprint1-ko-wai-koe-2/Katrina-Turner.md

-Where I grew up: Auckland
+I grew up mostly in Auckland
-Where my family is from: Russia and New Zealand
+My family is from Russia and New Zealand
-My name: Katrina Turner
+My name is Katrina Turner